The Book Thief

 The Book Thief is a historical fiction novel by the Australian author Markus Zusak, set in Nazi Germany during World War II.
-Published in 2005, The Book Thief became an international bestseller and was translated into 63 languages and sold 17 million copies.
+Published in 2005, The Book Thief became an international bestseller and was translated into 63 languages and has sold over 17 million copies worldwide.
 It was adapted into the 2013 feature film, The Book Thief.

 The novel follows the adventures of a young girl, Liesel Meminger.
 Narrated by Death, the novel presents the lives and viewpoints of the many victims of the ongoing war.
 Themes throughout the story include death, literature, and love.